MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/guarded-fabric-shielded-vm/guarded-fabric-deployment-overview.md

 There are two means—two mutually exclusive modes—by which HGS can measure that a Hyper-V host is healthy.
 When you initialize HGS, you need to choose the mode:

-- Admin-based attestation, or AD mode, is less secure but easier to adopt
+- Host key attestation, or key mode, is less secure but easier to adopt
 - TPM-based attestation, or TPM mode, is more secure but requires more configuration and specific hardware

-If necessary, you can deploy in AD mode using existing Hyper-V hosts that have been upgraded to Windows Server 2016 Datacenter edition, and then convert to the more secure TPM mode when supporting server hardware (including TPM 2.0) is available.
+If necessary, you can deploy in key mode using existing Hyper-V hosts that have been upgraded to Windows Server 2016 Datacenter edition, and then convert to the more secure TPM mode when supporting server hardware (including TPM 2.0) is available.

 Now that you know what the pieces are, let’s walk through an example of the deployment model.